 McDonald’s UK & Ireland participates in an annual collective data collection process to monitor soy use in our supply chain.
 This process is facilitated by 3Keel, an external sustainability consultancy.
 Since 2018 3Keel has managed a collective reporting process on behalf of multiple European retailers, manufacturers and hospitality companies to simplify and standardise soy reporting across the sector.
 McDonald’s UK & Ireland’s participation in this collective process ensures that our approach to monitoring and reporting on soy is consistent and comparable across the sector and meets current industry-level standards.

-The information requested as part of the reporting process is in line with the UK Soy Manifesto and enables us to meet our commitment to publicly report on our progress towards our 2025 target.
+The information requested from our suppliers as part of the reporting process is in line with the UK Soy Manifesto and enables us to meet our commitment to publicly report on our progress towards our 2025 target.

-In line with our global commitment, in 2022 100% of the soy sourced for the feed of chicken used in our products supported deforestation-free supply chains.
-We supported responsible soy production through the purchase of RTRS credits to cover any volumes that were not certified to a physical standard.
+In line with our global commitment, in 2023 100% of the soy sourced for the feed of chicken used in our products supported deforestation-free supply chains.

 Traceability

-38.1% of all of the soy used in our products was linked to specific growing origin(s).
-2.4% was claimed to come from a growing origins with a low risk of deforestation.
-23.8% was linked to a specific soy trader.
+In 2023, 37% of the soy in our products was linked to specific growing origin(s).
+5% was claimed to come from a growing origin with a low risk of deforestation.
+24% was linked to a named soy trader.

 Definitions